WebHare/platform/whtree/modules/system/doc/topics/rpc/services.md

 # Setting up webservices
-For HareScript services, a module shuold declare
+For HareScript services, a module should declare

 ```xml
   <services>